 We hope to meet or exceed client expectations on every matter we undertake.
 If, however, you are dissatisfied and wish to complain about our services please click here to view our complaints procedure.

-Work done by this firm (including consumer credit matters) is regulated by the Solicitors Regulation Authority, except for work done as Insolvency Practitioner (regulated by the Insolvency Practitioners Association), and notarial work (regulated by the Faculty Office of the Archbishop of Canterbury).
+Work done by this firm (including consumer credit matters) is regulated by the Solicitors Regulation Authority, except for work done as Insolvency Practitioner (Simon Edwards and Jan Chillery are licensed to act as insolvency practitioners in the UK by the Institute of Chartered Accountants in England & Wales).

 Click here to visit the SRA website.